Simokid/PDQ-Inventory-Hardware-and-Software-Reporting/README.md

 - **Learn PDQ Inventory:** Explore how to set up PDQ Inventory and configure it for comprehensive hardware and software reporting.
 - **Create Custom Reports:** Learn how to build and customize reports to track hardware specifications, software installations, and system configurations.
-- **VirtualBox Network Setup:** Utilize VirtualBox to simulate a network environment with various Windows OS virtual machines for inventory management.